 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Adult Acute Lymphocytic Leukemia.
-To see other pages, use the menu.
-Think of that menu as a roadmap to this full guide.
+Use the menu to see other pages.
+Think of that menu as a roadmap for this complete guide.

 Leukemia is a cancer of the blood.
 Leukemia begins when healthy blood cells change and grow out of control.
-Acute lymphocytic leukemia (ALL) is a cancer of the immature lymphocytes, a type of white blood cell involved in the body’s immune system.
+Acute lymphocytic leukemia (ALL) is a cancer of the immature lymphocytes.
+Lymphocytes are a type of white blood cell involved in the body’s immune system.
 ALL is also called acute lymphoid leukemia or acute lymphoblastic leukemia.
 Acute means that the disease begins and gets worse quickly.
-Patients with ALL usually need immediate treatment.
+People with ALL usually need immediate treatment.
 ALL is most common in young children and adults older than 50, but people of any age can develop ALL.

 Lymphocytes are made in the bone marrow, the spongy, red tissue in the inner part of the large bones.
 Lymphocytes are found in the blood, lymph nodes, and spleen.
 Healthy lymphocytes fight bacterial and viral infections.
 In people with ALL, new lymphocytes do not develop into mature cells, but stay as immature cells called lymphoblasts.